 “Education must begin at birth.” ~ Maria Montessori

-After 44 years of serving students starting at age 3, MMS is thrilled to open a new program for younger children through the Montessori Toddler Curriculum–the only program of its kind in West Virginia.
+After 45 years of serving students starting at age 3, MMS now offers a program for younger children through the AMS Montessori Toddler Curriculum–the only program of its kind in West Virginia.
 In addition to providing a high quality Montessori experience, our Toddler program is licensed by the State of West Virginia as a child care provider.

 During the first three years of life, children develop more rapidly than at any other time.
 During this phase, the child absorbs large amounts of information from the environment through observation and experiences.
 These are the years that lay the foundation for later learning—and the stronger the foundation, the more the child will be able to build upon it.

-Samantha Van Den Berghe-Lynch, who has been an integral part of our Primary 3-6 team for six years, leads the new program:
+Samantha Van Den Berghe-Lynch, who has been an integral part of our Primary 3-6 team for six years, leads the toddler community:

 Follow this link for more information about Montessori Infant and Toddler environments: